McLaren: 1995–2009: Factory Mercedes partnership

-The year started promisingly, with one win each for Coulthard and Räikkönen at the first two Grands Prix.
+The year started promisingly to coincide with Mercedes-Benz's 10th consecutive season in Formula One as an engine supplier only, with one win each for Coulthard and Räikkönen at the first two Grands Prix.
 However, they were hampered when the MP4-18 car designed for that year suffered crash test and reliability problems, forcing them to continue using a 'D' development of the year-old MP4-17 for longer than they had initially planned.
 Despite this, Räikkönen scored points consistently and challenged for the championship up to the final race, eventually losing by two points.
 The team began with the MP4-19, which technical director Adrian Newey described as "a debugged version of [the MP4-18]".
 It was not a success, though, and was replaced mid-season by the MP4-19B.
 With this, Räikkönen scored the team's and his only win of the year at the Belgian Grand Prix, as McLaren finished fifth in the Constructors' Championship, their worst ranking since 1983.

 Coulthard left for Red Bull Racing in to be replaced by former CART champion Juan Pablo Montoya for what was McLaren's most successful season in several years as he and Räikkönen won ten races.
 However, both the team not being able to work out why the car could not heat its tyres properly in the early stages of the season and the overall unreliability of the MP4-20 cost several race victories when Räikkönen had been leading or in contention to win and also costing him grid positions in some qualifying sessions, which allowed Renault and their driver Fernando Alonso to capitalise and win both titles.